 1. What is this?

-This disclosure summarizes the information you must provide when opening a business ITAM account on behalf of a legal entity.
+This disclosure summarizes the information you must provide when opening a business ITAM account on behalf of a legal entity, and how we maintain that information over the life of your relationship with us.

 2. Who must complete the certification?